tedyoung/mycmt1-blackjack-20211101/README.md

 # Make Your Blackjack Code More Testable

-This is the starter code base for the "Make Code More Testable" class.
+This is the starter code base for the "Refactoring to Testable Code" EBP class, (also known as "Make Code More Testable").

 # Requirements